aburns4/textualforesight/README.md

 ## OpenApp Dataset

 In addition to our new Textual Foresight method, we propose and open source a newly constructed app UI dataset coined `OpenApp`.
-Data can be downloaded from [DropBox]() and instructions on file structure and data format are under `pretrain_stuff`.
+Data can be downloaded from [Drive](https://drive.google.com/drive/folders/1JmSfh6AP0dpSMrNv-5koZgnQXrajxqS7?usp=sharing) and instructions on file structure and data format are under `pretrain_stuff`.
 We join, post process, and build new captions across millions of UI images from prior work (MoTIF (Burns et al. 2022), AITW (Rawles et al. 2023), and Fok et al. 2022).
 We curate image-caption pairs for three baselines and our method: element captioning, element list captioning, screen/image captioning, and textual foresight.
 We open source all variants and also release the code used for curation under `pretrain_stuff`.

 ## Model Checkpoints
-We open source all pretrained checkpoints on [DropBox]().
+We open source all pretrained checkpoints on [Drive](https://drive.google.com/drive/folders/186XZp8GYSCm1XEb1dUebnoo5xrnf9Zkp?usp=sharing).
 In addition to releasing these checkpoints, we share all config files needed to run other variants and finetuning experiments included in our paper.
 Please see the `run_scripts` folder for example scripts and more information on the dataset and training yamls for each experiment.

 ## Results
 Here is a summary of the experimental results from our main paper.